krones9000/local-piper/README.md

 6. Monitor the processing status for feedback on the command execution.

-7. Listen to the generated audio using the embedded audio player.
+7. Listen to the generated audio through your speakers or by using the embedded audio player depending one which generation approach you selected.

 ## Additional Functionality

 - **Output Generations**: outputs are stored in ./static/output.
 The 5 most recent outputs are retain and stored with datetime name format.
 To change this you can edit MAX_FILES_TO_RETAIN in the the tts_handler.py file.

-- **Stopping the Server**: To stop the server, click the "Stop Server" button.
-This action requires appropriate authentication/authorization checks.
+- **Stopping the Server**: To stop the server, click the "Stop Server" button at the bottom of the page.
+Or press **ctrl+c** in the console.

 - **Voice Selection**: The dropdown menu dynamically populates with available voice models retrieved from the server.

 - **Clear Text Box**: Use the "Clear Text Box" button to clear the text input area.

+- **App Icon Setup**: Files are included to help you set up the app to be run from the app menu should you choose to do so.

 ## Contributing